BuildForSDG/Team-199/links.md

 ## Think What3Words deserves a closer look

-We also liked the concept and the API is developer friend with great tutorials to get you started.
-Definetly worth a visit!
+We also liked the concept and the API is developer friendly with great tutorials to get you started.
+Worth a visit!

 - [What3Words Developers](https://developer.what3words.com/public-api)